 Cute Baby Ava!!!!!

 I had to make yet another trip to Lowes to get some more molding and stuff to finish out the utility room.
 Jeff worked hard the rest of the day to get the room finished out.
 Finally at about midnight he was applying the last of the caulk to the molding and it was time to load up the truck and trailer with the many tools he had brought over to do the job.
 I cannot extend enough thanks to Jeff for sticking through this job until the end.
 Never once did he get grouchy and kept a wonderful positive attitude through the whole thing.
 He is my hero!
 Thanks also to Lisa for doing without him for four days.
+Jeff had to custom make some stuff to fit on the thresholds for both utility room doors as they are weird and not standard at all.
+He did a great job!

 It is still not clean and I am out of time.
 I will post some pictures of it when it is cleaned up!